it-at-m/digiwf-core/dev.md

 **Applications and profiles**

-To start the application you can use the profiles:
+To start any of the applications you can use the profiles:

 * `local` for local development settings
 * `streaming` to enable event streaming to kafka